-The Agency has 13 prosperous franchises nationally and internationally, and the key to our growth in 2021 is all centered around partnering up with the right professionals in our selected markets.
+With franchises nationally and internationally, the key to our growth has all been centered around partnering up with the right professionals in our selected markets.
 A strong partnership is key when it comes to gaining a presence in feeder markets.

 3. Stay up to date on market reports

 At The Agency, in addition to strategically expanding further into our feeder markets, we also evaluate the movement of capital and wealth based on socioeconomic factors.
 From tax regulations to statewide policies, we continue to monitor the movement in and between all our strategic markets.